Skip to main content

 Was 2017 really the "worst year ever," as some would have us believe?
 In his analysis of recent data on homicide, war, poverty, pollution and more, psychologist Steven Pinker finds that we're doing better now in every one of them when compared with 30 years ago.
 But progress isn't inevitable, and it doesn't mean everything gets better for everyone all the time, Pinker says.
 Instead, progress is problem-solving, and we should look at things like climate change and nuclear war as problems to be solved, not apocalypses in waiting.
 "We will never have a perfect world, and it would be dangerous to seek one," he says.
 "But there's no limit to the betterments we can attain if we continue to apply knowledge to enhance human flourishing."

 On any given night, more than 450,000 people in the United States are locked up in jail simply because they don't have enough money to pay bail.
 The sums in question are often around $500: easy for some to pay, impossible for others.
-This has real human consequences — people lose jobs, homes and lives, and it drives racial disparities in the legal system.
+This has real human consequences -- people lose jobs, homes and lives, and it drives racial disparities in the legal system.
 Robin Steinberg has a bold idea to change this.
-In this powerful talk, she outlines the plan for The Bail Project — an unprecedented national revolving bail fund to fight mass incarceration.
-(This ambitious plan is one of the first ideas of The Audacious Project, TED's new initiative to inspire global change.)
+In this powerful talk, she outlines the plan for The Bail Project -- an unprecedented national revolving bail fund to fight mass incarceration.
+(This ambitious idea is part of the Audacious Project, TED's initiative to inspire and fund global change.)

 We get stronger, not weaker, by engaging with ideas and people we disagree with, says Zachary R. Wood.
 In an important talk about finding common ground, Wood makes the case that we can build empathy and gain understanding by engaging tactfully and thoughtfully with controversial ideas and unfamiliar perspectives.
 "Tuning out opposing viewpoints doesn't make them go away," Wood says.
 "To achieve progress in the face of adversity, we need a genuine commitment to gaining a deeper understanding of humanity."